AlexeiSrour/blog/posts/index.md

 >
 > A clever title on coding, computer science, mathematics, and anything else that tickles my fancy

+# Mission Statement

 There are three primary purposes for this blog's existence:
 - As a record of account of my learnings in all topics that I've taken an interest in - past, present, and future.
 - As an archive and reference of my own knowledge and, in particular, links to other sources for that knowledge.
-- As an environment to share and explore knowledge between individuals
+- As an environment to share and explore knowledge between individuals.

 To that end, in order to achieve said purpose,  I'd like for this blog to host not only posts which should be self contained and completed write ups on a particular topic, but to also maintain a "todo" list of sorts, for ideas and/or projects that are currently queued, as well as a "current" list to keep tabs on what I'm working on concurrently.

 Each post should maintain a solid references list, and an additional recommended readings/texts page ought to be maintained that list a majority of the most useful texts used.
-Breakdowns and a description of the text with reason fo recommendation will be provided and information/links/metadata provided for convenient retrieval of said texts.
+Breakdowns and a description of the text with reason for recommendation will be provided and information/links/metadata provided for convenient retrieval of said texts.

 A means to comment under posts ought to be facilitated.
 Perhaps further contact details ought to be provided to social media to further allow individuals to share posts or comment directly to the author with further information.
 Finally, a key requirement of hosting the blog will be organised, most likely via GitHub pages.

-This is a sample homepage for your [`coding.blog`](https://coding.blog).
-You can use it to showcase your latest / most-important blog posts (or whatever suites your case).
-You can modify its content by editting `posts/index.md`.

 ---

 # Latest Posts

 So here are the latest posts:
+_I'm thinking this should list out the most recent posts, as well as provide a nice big link to the list of **all** posts, maybe?
+What's the point of the side bar then..._

 > :ArticleCard src=/sample-blog-post, style=box